tomnomnom/rawhttp/README.md

 # rawhttp

 rawhttp is a [Go](https://golang.org/) package for making HTTP requests.
-It intends to fill a nice that [https://golang.org/pkg/net/http/](net/http) does not cover: having *complete* control over the requests being sent to the server.
+It intends to fill a niche that [https://golang.org/pkg/net/http/](net/http) does not cover: having *complete* control over the requests being sent to the server.

+rawhttp purposefully does as little validation as possible, and you can override just about anything about the request, even the line endings.

 Full documentation can be found on [GoDoc](https://godoc.org/github.com/tomnomnom/rawhttp).